How Much Does Twitter/X Actually Pay Creators

 Sponsored tweets typically pay $100-$2,000+ per post depending on the creator's follower count and engagement metrics.
 Unlike Instagram, where sponsored post rates are well-established, X brand deals are more ad hoc and negotiation-dependent.

-Sponsored threads — where a creator writes a multi-tweet thread featuring a brand — command higher rates than single tweets: $500-$5,000+ depending on the creator's reach.
+Sponsored threads, where a creator writes a multi-tweet thread featuring a brand, command higher rates than single tweets: $500 to $5,000+ depending on the creator's reach.
 Threads generate more impressions and engagement than standalone tweets, making them more valuable to advertisers.

 Affiliate promotions through X posts and threads can generate $500-$5,000+ per month for creators in niches like finance, SaaS, and technology.
 X's audience tends to be tech-savvy and willing to click through to products, especially when recommendations come from trusted voices.